Martin Candinas: Political views

 Candinas defended the interests of the mountainous cantons.
 He supported the farmers in their aim to be allowed to hunt wolves and suggested that municipalities with over 20% of vacation homes should be allowed to provide inhabitants with options to enlarge their homes.
-He opposed gay marriage.
-He is one of only three members in the National Council who speak Romansh and as the National Council's Vice-President he used to begin sessions with a phrase in his native language, which he has stated, he will do as its president.
+He opposed gay marriage, because he believes that the possibility to adopt a child should only be possible for a man and a woman.
+He is one of only three members in the National Council who speak Romansh and as the National Council's Vice-President, he used to begin sessions with a phrase in his native language, which he has stated, he will do as its president.